Atlas-Night-Out/Nightscout-xdrip-AAPS/docs/index.md

 <br>
 I have been living with type 1 diabetes for 56 years, starting with pork insulin known as Semilente.
 My mother had to care for me with the help of black and red lines, a challenging task.
 For over 16 years, my condition was poorly controlled as I relied on urine testing and later urine test strips before transitioning to blood glucose testers.<br>

 I even used a device, a sort of "gun," to inject the blunt needles into me once a day.
-Through this repository and my video, I hope to continue contributing to improvements in our daily lives. <br>
+Through this repository and my video setups, I hope to continue contributing to improvements in our daily lives. <br>

 With Nightscout, Xdrip+ and Android APS